 And so I can cook up some super-fun-memory making event to mark the day.
 Or I can just chill out and do something I will enjoy — like having a picnic somewhere sunny and pretty and kick around the soccer ball with the kids.
 Maybe I’ll make a quiche and maybe the lilacs will be in bloom.
 Maybe it will look like Hallmark, or maybe not.
 Or maybe Hallmark can kiss my ass.

-Here are ways single moms can celebrate Mother’s Day:
+On a practical note, here are ways single moms can celebrate Mother’s Day:

 - Pair up with other single moms.
 You’re all in the same boat.
 Plan brunch/a zoo trip/shots.
 Make it special.